 Image source: vimeo.com

-Well, in 2016, Google announced plans to move toward mobile first indexing.
+Well, search engines have moved toward mobile first indexing.
 This means Google will start determining rankings based on the mobile version of a website first, rather than the desktop version.
+If your website isn't device responsive, you're already at a disadvantage.

 So take steps now to ensure your website is responsive, fast loading, and the same across mobile and desktop.